Quantifying Local Specialization in Deep Neural Networks: Introduction

-\textbf{Results and contributions:} To measure these proxies, we utilize interpretability methods that have been conventionally used for single-neuron analysis to study these partitions.
-We find that the partitions have groups of neurons that are disproportionately likely to be important compared to random groups of neurons.
+\textbf{Results and contributions:} To measure these proxies, we take partitionings of neurons in a network generated by spectral clustering, and analyze them using methods from the interpretability literature that have conventionally been applied to single neurons.
+Our key results are shown in Tables \ref{tab:fisher_stats} and \ref{tab:effect_sizes}.
+We find that these partitions have groups of neurons that are disproportionately likely to be important compared to random groups of neurons, but that are not always more important than random groups of neurons on average.
 We also find that the groups of neurons in the partitionings are reliably more coherent than random ones, though only with respect to features other than class label.

-By showing that our partitioning methods are able to reveal modularity, these results suggest that they can be used to understand deep networks.
-Our key contributions are threefold: \begin{enumerate} \item Introducing two proxies, importance and coherence, to assess whether a partitioning of a network exhibits modularity and identify which subsets of neurons are the most responsible. \item Quantifying these proxies by applying single-neuron interpretability methods on subsets of neurons in an automated fashion \item Applying our methods on the partitions produced by spectral clustering on a range of neural networks and finding evidence of modularity captured by these partitions. \end{enumerate}
+By showing that our partitioning methods are able to reveal local specialization, these results suggest that they can be used to screen for interesting, abstractable subsets of units and better understand deep networks.
+Our key contributions are threefold: \begin{enumerate} \item Introducing two proxies, importance and coherence, to assess whether a partitioning of a network shows local specialization and identify which subsets of neurons are the most responsible. \item Quantifying these proxies by applying single-neuron interpretability methods on subsets of neurons in an automated fashion. \item Applying our methods on the partitions produced by spectral clustering on a range of neural networks and finding evidence of local specialization captured by these partitions. \end{enumerate}